nturaga/bioconductor_binaries/README.md

 1. Make sure packages from /usr/local/lib/R/site-library are not used.

 2. Make sure BiocBBSpack is not part of the binaries distributed.

 ## TODO

 1. Update image to R 4.0.2

 2. Test binary package creation and blob storage on Azure.

+	1. Test Automated binary package creation on Google Bucket or Azure.

+	2. Check Cloud Scheduler for Automated

 ## Steps to create binaries